 Display Solutions for Smart Terminals

-Custom and special-format LCD modules for kiosks, vending, POS, and self-service devices — developed around product design, touch interaction, visibility, and long-term operation.
+Custom LCD display modules for kiosks, vending machines, POS terminals and self-service devices — developed around product design, touch interaction, cover glass, visibility, front-panel structure and long-term commercial operation.

-Built for terminals: the display is part of the product front, interaction, and user experience.
+Built for terminal products: the LCD module is part of the front-panel design, user interaction, touch experience and equipment identity.

-Engineering-first: start from enclosure, touch, interface, and display integration needs.
+Engineering-first: start from enclosure structure, touch and cover glass design, interface path, brightness target and display integration needs.

 Bright vending machine with a large touchscreen display, fully stocked products, designed for smart terminal and self-service use.